 - You can have multiple origins and use the CDN to load balance across them

-In conclusion, using a CDN not only will increase your security, stability and worldwide presence, it will also enable you to save in hardware deployments and bandwidth.
+In conclusion, the benefits of using a CDN are to increase your security, stability, and worldwide presence.
+CDN servers will also enable you to save in hardware deployments and bandwidth.
 It also translates to a better user experience and quality of service, having the power of thousands of servers spread across the globe available to deliver your content as needed.

-Interested in our services?
+Interested in our CDN IPTV Solution?
 Learn more about NoraGO and Setplex